Jaguar Jonze: 2012–2017: Early career

-2018–present: Later career
+2018–2025: Australia Decides & Bunny Mode

 In 2018 Lynch released her first single under the stage name Jaguar Jonze, "You Got Left Behind".
 She released three more singles, "Beijing Baby", "Kill Me with Your Love", and "Rabbit Hole" during 2019 to 2020.
 These were included on the extended play, Diamonds & Liquid Gold, alongside two new tracks, "Rising Sun", and the title track.
 During 2019, as Spectator Jonze, she displayed her visual artworks at the Brisbane Street Art Festival, and in the following year she was a finalist for the Brisbane Portrait Prize with Deena IX: Waking the Tiger.
 She developed the photographer persona, Dusky Jonze, as "a dialogue with the body".

 In February 2020, Jaguar Jonze was a contestant on Australia Decides, entering "Rabbit Hole" to compete for Australia's Eurovision entry.
 She came 6th place, with 46 points.
 Lynch released a cover version of Britney Spears' song "Toxic".
 While in New York, Lynch cut short her American tour and returned to Australia in mid-March, to land in Sydney, where she was diagnosed with COVID-19.
 Later that year, she released two more singles, "Deadalive" and "Murder".

 In November 2020, Lynch was commissioned by Christian Louboutin to create a concept film, visual artworks and photos featuring herself, in collaboration with Louboutin's Fall/Winter 2020 Cube Collection.

 In early 2021, she issued her first singles of the year, "Astronaut", and "Curled In", both accompanied by a music video.

 On 16 April 2021, Lynch released her sophomore EP, "Antihero", containing her four previous singles as well as one new track.

 On 8 October 2021, she released "Who Died and Made You King?".
 Later that month, it was announced that she would be competing in Australia Decides 2022, later revealed to be with her 2022 single "Little Fires".
 She won the jury vote placing 3rd overall.

 Jaguar Jonze released her album "Bunny Mode" on 3 June 2022.
 A survivor of sexual assault, Jonze described writing "Bunny Mode" as a "cathartic process".

+Her 2024 album, "Victim Impact Statement", was a response to the 2019 sexual assault by two music producers, and her resulting #MeToo advocacy.
+In that year, Paul de Zubicaray painted her portrait, You can’t hurt me anymore, and entered it for the Archibald Prize.

+2026+: Beastmaster

+In August 2026, Jonze announced Beastmaster would be released in January 2027.

+Health

+Her 2022 album, "Bunny Mode", was a public response to her childhood sexual and physical abuse and the resulting post-traumatic stress disorder (PTSD).

+In February 2024, Lynch was diagnosed with Functional Neurological Disorder (FND) and Systemic Lupus Erythematosus (SLE).
+She lost control of her arms and legs, and experienced chronic pain and seizures.